drizopoulos/website/content/home/inaugural_speech.md

 date = "2017-06-23T00:00:00"
 draft = false

-title = "CV"
+title = "Inaugural Speech"
 subtitle = ""
 widget = "custom"

 # Order that this section will appear in.
-weight = 10
+weight = 9

 +++

-A full list of my publications and grants can be found in my [CV](pdf/CV.pdf).
+A trailer of my inaugural address is available [here](https://youtu.be/OAu8Amd5gWI).